 - Application Due Date: Monday, October 24, 2022, by 3:15 p.m.

 - Application Requirements (All documents should be submitted electronically in PDF format; use the links at the bottom of this page):

 - Short Essay (500 words or less) in response to the following question: Why do you want to participate in the Normandy Academy trip, and how do you hope to benefit from this program?

 - Participation and Acknowledgment form, signed by both student and parent/guardian.
 Download the form here.

 - Recommendation Form from a teacher.
+Please ask a teacher OTHER THAN your History teacher to complete the form.
 Teachers should download the form here.

 - Application Process

-Interested students should download the Participation and Acknowledgment form from this site (in Overview Dropdown above) and direct their Recommender to the Teacher Recommender form (in Overview Dropdown above) and submission box (in Digital Submission Forms dropdown below).
-Students must submit all required documents using the application forms below by 3:15 p.m. on October 22, 2021.
+Interested students should download the Participation and Acknowledgment form from this site (in Overview Dropdown above) and direct their Recommender (someone other than their History teacher) to the Teacher Recommender form (in Overview Dropdown above) and submission box (in Digital Submission Forms dropdown below).
+Students must submit all required documents using the application forms below by 3:15 p.m. on October 24, 2022.
 Teacher recommendation forms are due at the same time.

 Finalists may be invited to participate in an interview with the committee.
 The two Pete Wilson ’51 Fellows will be notified of their selection by the end of November, after which the school will assist them in submitting their information to the Normandy Academy/World War II Museum.
 At that point, the Normandy Academy will work directly with students to arrange all travel and logistical details for the program; all costs will be covered by the Pete Wilson ’51 Fellows for Normandy Academy scholarship.
 Students selected as Pete Wilson ’51 Fellows must commit to the Normandy Academy program; pending any emergencies, they are expected to remain committed and participate fully.